 - Driving Time: Approximately 4 hours

-Highway 3 takes you to Haines Junction, a small community at km 1635 on the Alaska Highway.
+Highway 3 takes you from Haines Junction, Yukon, a small community at km 1635 on the Alaska Highway to the coastal town of Heines, Alaska.
 Enjoy spectacular views of mountains and glaciers, changing to forests and alpine tundra along the way.
-The road climbs up to an elevation of 1,070 metres at Chilkat Pass.
+The road climbs up to an elevation of 1,070 m at Chilkat Pass.

 Although the highway is maintained year-round if you plan on travelling the route between September 1st and June 1st be sure to check weather conditions.